Contact Administrative Support

-Dr. Terri Young is the Peter A. Duehr Endowed Professor and Chairwoman of the Department of Ophthalmology and Visual Sciences (DOVS) at the University of Wisconsin-Madison (UW).
+Dr. Terri L. Young is the Peter A. Duehr Endowed Professor and Chairwoman of the Department of Ophthalmology and Visual Sciences (DOVS) at the University of Wisconsin-Madison (UW).
 She has secondary UW appointments in the Departments of Pediatrics and in Medical Genetics, and adjunct appointments at Duke University and the Singapore Eye Research Institute.
 She is a pediatric ophthalmologist and clinician-scientist with expertise in ophthalmic genetics and genomics in the areas of refractive error, ocular development and childhood glaucoma.
-Dr. Young has directed a basic science research laboratory in gene hunting of ophthalmic diseases such as childhood glaucoma and refractive errors for 25 years, and has authored over 225 peer-reviewed scientific publications, as well as multiple book chapters, articles, reviews, and media materials.
+Dr. Young has directed a basic science research laboratory for over 25 years, and has authored over 220 peer-reviewed scientific publications, as well as multiple book chapters, articles, reviews, and media materials.

 Dr. Young’s research interests have garnered national/international acclaim, as well as several collaborative initiatives.
-She has multiple service years to the National Eye Institute as a member of its Board of Scientific Counselors, and multiple permanent member cycles of its study sections and on other National Institute of Health study sections.
-She serves on the journal editorial boards of Experimental Eye Research and Investigative Ophthalmology and Visual Science.
+She has multiple service years to the National Eye Institute as a member of its Board of Scientific Counselors, and multiple permanent member cycles of its study sections and on other NIH study sections.
+She serves on the journal editorial boards of Experimental Eye Research and Investigative Ophthalmology and Visual Science, and is Associate Editor of the Journal of the American Association of Pediatric Ophthalmology and Strabismus (AAPOS).

 Dr. Young has participated significantly in service to the Association for Research in Vision and Ophthalmology (ARVO), and was appointed a Gold Fellow in 2015.
-Dr. Young served as Chair of both the ARVO Diversity Issues and the Women in Eye and Vision Research Committees.
+Dr. Young served as Chair of both the ARVO Diversity Issues, and the Women in Eye and Vision Research Committees.
 She served on the programming committees of the ARVO Cross-sectional Genetics and the Biochemistry and Molecular Biology sections for which she chaired.
-Dr. Young now serves on the ARVO Foundation Board of Trustees, and the University of Wisconsin Medical Foundation Board.
+Dr. Young now serves on the ARVO Foundation Board of Trustees.

-Dr. Young has used her voice in the many organizations and institutions she serves to make changes that encourage greater collaboration and learning.
-She has demonstrated a deep commitment to advocating for and nurturing the next generation of ophthalmology and vision science leaders.
+Dr. Young has used her voice in the many organizations and institutions she serves to make changes that encourage innovation, greater collaboration and learning.
+She has demonstrated a deep commitment to advocating for and nurturing the next generation of medical and scientific leaders.

 Appointments and Honors